 Hello, and welcome to our class web page.
 Your teachers are Mrs Peatman (Monday-Wednesday) and Mrs Hathaway (Thursday-Friday), supported by Mr Hartley and Mrs Durant.

-The children have settled into Beech class fantastically and are already fab year 3s!
+The children have settled into the Summer term fantastically and are are hard working and fab bunch of year 3s!

 Online Safety Message

 If you are searching online for anything over the summer please remember to include ‘child’, ‘children’ or ‘kids’ in your search.
 This will help to filter out any adult/unsuitable content.

 Always remember what KS says: If you have ‘yukky feelings’, then Say NO, Walk Away and Tell a Trusted Adult.
 The same rules apply online as in real life.
 Ask an adult if you are unsure about ANYTHING online.
 Make good, sensible choices and ask for help if something goes wrong.

 We would always urge parents to carefully monitor what their child is accessing online.
 All links and videos provided are checked by staff to ensure their suitability, however links and suggestions will not have been.
 Please ensure your child is safe when accessing online material.

 Reading and Writing

 Reading at home

 It is so important to read with your child as much as possible.
 At the moment we are only changing reading books on Monday and Friday.
 Your child needs to bring their books bags on these two days where we will change their books, spend some time reading with them and check that they are happy with their books.
 We have recently added some great books to our reading scheme so look out for some fantastic new books.

 You can access books on https://home.oxfordowl.co.uk/ It is free to access Ebooks appropriate to your child’s level or age.
 You just need to create a user name and password.